Dia de los Muertos “Day of the Dead”

 Over time, “the social commentary that La Catrina portrayed, which originated in the changes of Mexico’s modernity, its corrupt government, the hypocrisy of the rich or the suffering of the poor, has been lost between the general public.
 La Catrina is a symbol of unity, distinction and cultural pride for Mexicans.
 La Catrina is a form of unifying humanity because at the end we will all be just skeletons.
 In Mexico, we have always had adoration and admiration for skeletons… We are not afraid, we love the bones that represent our ancestors.

 Please Donate to help out the community with these special events and other events that educate people to make this world a better place.

 Special Thanks to:

-In partnership with Vallejo High School Visual & Performance Arts Academy, this event is designed to educate the community, also to honor the loved ones who have passed away by building a community alter.
+This event is designed to educate the community, also to honor the loved ones who have passed away by building a community alter.
 There is face-painting, live music, and dance performances.